aesalazar/AsteroidsWasm/readme.md

 Microsoft has made Blazor officially part of .NET Core.
 It was first included in 3.0 Preview 4.
 Prior to that it was a separate library/install.

-Note that while .NET Core 3.1.1 is official, Blazor is still in preview.
-Microsoft is targeting a release window of May 2020 for a final first version.

 To build the app, simply do it from Visual Studio - just make sure you have all dependencies listed on their Getting Stated page at [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).
-Besides the .NET Core install there is an extension specific to Blazor that is needed.

 Building from CLI in the Asteroids.Blazor project folder is also an option: